John Hoogenakker

-John Hoogenakker (/ˈhoʊɡənækər/) is an American stage, screen and commercial actor.
+John Hoogenakker (/ˈhoʊɡənækər/) is an American actor.
 On stage, he has been in a number of plays in the Chicago and Milwaukee area.
 He played the Bud Light King in Bud Light's Dilly Dilly television commercials.
 He played Lt.
-Spellman in Chicago Fire, Matice in Tom Clancy's Jack Ryan, Carl Wilkes in Castle Rock, and Randy Ramseyer in Dopesick.
+Spellman in the NBC series Chicago Fire, Matice in the Prime Video thriller series Tom Clancy's Jack Ryan, Carl Wilkes in Castle Rock, and Randy Ramseyer in the Hulu limited series Dopesick.

 Early life and education

 Hoogenakker was born and raised in Charlotte, North Carolina.
 His first commercial was as a child for Pepsi/NASCAR.
 He attended South Mecklenburg High School.
 He was involved in choir, children's theatre, JROTC and the debate team.
-He got his Bachelor of Fine Arts in acting from DePaul University in Chicago in 1999.
+He got his Bachelor of Fine Arts in acting from The Theatre School at DePaul University in Chicago in 1999.